 Bridgetown also has good shopping, with a range of shops along Broad St and pedestrian-only Swan St, many with duty-free options.
 Alternatively, head for Cheapside Market for a more local vibe and a vast array of fish, fruit, vegetables, spices, leather goods and crafts.
 It’s a great place to meet the local people and get a taste of everyday Bajan life.

 A key part of life here is rum of course, and Mount Gay Distillery, established in 1703, is the world’s oldest commercial rum distillery.
 The Mount Gay Visitor Experience reveals the secrets behind the production of Barbados’ most celebrated spirit and you can join a guided tour that looks at the history of rum production in Barbados, the origins of the brand, and the craftsmanship and techniques behind Mount Gay distillation, aging and blending.

-This sample itinerary will give you an idea of what is possible when you travel in Bridgetown, and showcases routes we know work particularly well.
-Treat this as inspiration, because your trip will be created uniquely by one of our specialists.
+Our itineraries will give you suggestions for what is possible when you travel in Bridgetown, and they showcase routes we know work particularly well.
+Treat them as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of Bridgetown

 We’ve selected a range of accommodation options for when you visit Bridgetown.
 Our choices usually come recommended for their character, facilities and service or location.
 Our specialists always aim to suggest properties that match your preferences.